straz/state/colophon.md

 I find that for basic text blogging, this just isn't necessary.

-### Why Github Pages is interesting
+### Why GitHub Pages is interesting

-Github Pages is jekyll-aware, meaning I just upload markdown files and Github runs jekyll on them automatically on their servers.
+GitHub Pages is jekyll-aware, meaning I just upload markdown files and GitHub runs jekyll on them automatically on their servers.

-Github Pages is hosted by github, which means it's extremely reliable and efficient to reach audiences worldwide.
+GitHub Pages is hosted by GitHub, which means it's extremely reliable and efficient to reach audiences worldwide.
 Managing content with git is a very good idea, because it keeps track of all edits.
 I can easily compare, undo, and roll back to an older version of any of my content any time.

-Github Pages is free.
-Thank you, github.
+GitHub Pages is free.
+Thank you, GitHub.

 Using git, I have a complete and accurate backup copy of all my files at all times.
-One copy is on my laptop, another is on Github's server, and I can make other copies elsewhere whenever I wish.
-If something happens to either my laptop or to Github, or I just don't want to use them any more, I can switch very easily.
+One copy is on my laptop, another is on GitHub's server, and I can make other copies elsewhere whenever I wish.
+If something happens to either my laptop or to GitHub, or I just don't want to use them any more, I can switch very easily.